DGLOliveira/Virtual-Desktop/README.md

 Another common feature, present in all operating systems, is the hability to show the current time, date, and a calendar, once again, made in the style of Windows 10.
 The only notable feature here is that the user can replace how the date is shown in the taskbar, including a simple analog clock.

 Future features will include:
--Customizable Analog clock, and more clock styles;
+<br/>-Customizable Analog clock, and more clock styles;
--Incorporating an API that fetches relevant data for the day, such as holidays and notable events;
+<br/>-Incorporating an API that fetches relevant data for the day, such as holidays and notable events;

 # Apps